 Learning and Development (Master's)

-Acquire the knowledge needed to understand how adults process information and the specific skills required to meet adult learning needs in the Learning and Development master’s concentration.
-You’ll learn to blend traditional training strategies with up-to-date technologies in order to deliver needs assessments, design, delivery, implementation, and evaluation.
+Help employees achieve learning objectives that can advance organizations forward!
+You’ll learn how adults process information and the specific skills required to meet adult learning needs.
+Leveraging adult learning theories and instructional design strategies, explore how to blend traditional training strategies with up-to-date technologies in order to deliver needs assessments, design, delivery, implementation, and evaluation.

 You’ll learn to: